Note: This article is primarily for Podio users and developers. Salesforce users should contact your Company if they are interested in this feature.

 Send texts directly from your contact records in Podio, using smrtPhone.

 Similar to how Click-to-Call within Podio requires the smrtPhone Chrome Dialer, there is a quick setup required to enable texts to be sent directly from Podio records.
 A simple Podio Automation, creating with GlobiFlow/Podio Workflow Automation, is all you need to allow composing and sending texts (or replying to texts) directly from your contact record.

 Documentation for SMS API

-Please note you will need to login to Citrix Podio Workflow Automation (GlobiFlow) to do everything below:
+Please note you will need to log in to Podio Workflow Automation (GlobiFlow) to do everything below: